-How to remove a tick from dogs safely
+How to remove a tick from a dog

 A tick is a parasitic arthropod that lives in tall grass, wooded areas and fields which attaches to mammals using hooked mouthparts in order to feed on their blood.